vvscode/docs/README.md

 In order to get a new category added to the site, please [create a GitHub issue](https://github.com/sinch/docs/issues/new/choose) to ask the project team to create the desired category and add it to the repository.

-An `.md` file directly in `whatsapp` directory will also be on the first level in the side navigation.
-Examples in the above picture are `whatsapp-introduction.md` and `whatsapp-http-rest.md`.

 #### Children pages

 A content page directly at the category level can optionally have one level of children pages.
 Children pages will be displayed in the site navigation tree as leafs under their parent pages.
 Pages with children can have content of their own.